 If you do not meet eligibility requirements, the EDD will send you a Notice of Paid Family Leave Determination (DE 2514) and an Appeal Form (DE 1000A).
 You have the right to appeal any decision by completing the DE 1000A electronically or by mail within 30 days of the issue date of the disqualification notice.
 For more information, visit Appeals.

-5. Continue or Stop Your Benefits
+Continue Your Benefits

 Certify to Continue Your Benefits